learn-burn-code-123/filipino-words-learning-app/README.md

 - Celebrate achievements with the sticker rewards system
 - Use the parent/teacher tips provided in the Learn section
 - Make learning interactive by acting out the meanings of words
+- Use the audio pronunciation feature (🔊 icon) to hear authentic Filipino pronunciation
+- Practice pronunciation together with your child to improve language skills

 ## License